vim-autoformat/vim-autoformat/README.md

 ----------
 First you should install an external program that can format code of the programming language you are using.
 This can either be one of the programs that are listed below as defaultprograms, or a custom program.
+For defaultprograms, vim-autoformat knows for which filetypes it can be used.
 For using a custom formatprogram, read the text below *How can I change the behaviour of formatters, or add one myself?*
 If the formatprogram you want to use is installed in one of the following ways, vim automatically detects it:
 * It suffices to make the formatprogram globally available, which is the case if you install it via your package manager.